 One particular method of hacking is through SQL Injections.
 SQL Injections are a code injection technique that exploit security vulnerabilities occurring in the database layer of an application.
-This type of attack targets applications that accept user input – such as an application that requires a username and password to login.
+This type of security risk targets applications that accept user input – such as an application that requires a username and password to login.
 This method was recently used to gain access to more than a dozen global payment processor, retailer and financial institutions systems.
 Protections such as ModSecurity for Apache can help detect and prevent SQL injections from attacking your site’s database.

-Phishing usually involves fake emails that appear to come from legitimate enterprises, such as your bank or credit union.
+Phishing security risks usually involve fake emails that appear to come from legitimate enterprises, such as your bank or credit union.
 These emails contain URLs that link to malicious web pages and will ask you to enter in private information, like passwords, bank account information, or credit card numbers.
 Attackers can then use the entered information to steal your (or your customers’) identity.
 These phishing sites are often hosted on otherwise legitimate sites that have been attacked due to poor security practices.
 Security provisions can be added to the server to prevent phishing attacks, however specific websites need to have their own security as well.

 There are multiple types of phishing attacks, including spear phishing, whale phishing, and clone phishing.
 Spear phishing targets specific people or departments and gathers personal information about the target to increase its success.
 Whale phishing directs the attacks specifically at high profile members of a business, such as executives.
 Lastly, clone phishing duplicates a previously received email and resends it, but replaces the link or attachment with a malicious version.

-Malware, or “malicious software,” is designed to secretly access your computer, or server, and compromise its main functions, steal data, bypass access controls or otherwise harm your computer.
+Malware, or “malicious software,” are security risks designed to secretly access your computer, or server, and compromise its main functions, steal data, bypass access controls or otherwise harm your computer.
 There are several types of malware, including computer viruses, worm viruses, spyware, adware, scareware and crimeware.
 To spread Malware, perpetrators can create malicious websites of their own, exploit a vulnerability in the applications a website relies on or exploit a vulnerability on the web server or its configuration.

 Malware is often download from an email attachment or from a suspicious website.
 However, malware can also infect servers and upload malicious code or web pages that deliver malware to the site’s visitors.
 The two types of vulnerabilities most seen on the server side of things are found in the default installation, which is normally set up to make publishing a website easy instead of secure, and in broken authentication and session management.
 For the latter, it’s important for authentication and session management schemes to protect password credentials throughout the site and server.